Early Stage Gynecologic Cancer

 Hysterectomy is the second most common surgical procedure for women in the Untied States and an estimated one third of all U.S. women will have a hysterectomy by age 60.

 Radicality and Margins - 3D visualization and up to 10X magnification combined with wristed instruments allow surgeons to perform comprehensive, radical dissections to achieve desired margins for complete cancer removal.

 - Para-aortic Lymphadenectomy - robotic surgery provides greater precision and control when dissecting the lymph node bundle off the internal iliac and vena cava.
 The result is superior lymph node harvest with greater surgical ease compared to open and conventional laparoscopic technique.

 - Pelvic Lymphadenectomy - A precise, controlled dissection of the lymph node bundle can be achieved off the external iliac artery, out to the pelvic side wall and psoas muscle, and into the obturator space.
-This faciliates a complete en bloc lymphadenectomy, increasing lymph node yield for pathology evaluation.
+This facilitates a complete en bloc lymphadenectomy, increasing lymph node yield for pathology evaluation.

 - Circumferential Vaginotomy - Compared to conventional laparoscopy, robotics allows the surgeon to work easily and efficiently, 360° around the uterus, to perform circumferential vaginotomy along the edge of the colpotomy ring while transecting cardinal and uterosacral ligaments.
 Additionally, robotics allows the surgeon to drive the camera in, close to the vagina, enhancing visualization and facilitating a precise dissection.